Dave Sands: Career

-Without Maguire's knowledge, Dave fought a four-round preliminary bout in August 1941 at Newcastle Stadium, swinging his way to victory in the first round.
-Maguire disapproved, but quickly transformed him into a skilled boxer.
-By the end of 1942, he had knocked out a dozen opponents at Newcastle.
-On 11 August 1945, he married 18-year-old Bessie Emma Burns at St Paul's Church of England, Stockton, New South Wales.
+While training, and without Maguire's knowledge, Sands fought a four-round preliminary bout in August 1941 at Newcastle Stadium which he won in the first round.
+Maguire disapproved but it showed Sands skills and, by the end of 1942, he had knocked out a dozen opponents in the area and was soon boxing in twelve-round matches in front of large crowds in Brisbane and Sydney.

-Sands was soon boxing in twelve-round matches before excited crowds of up to ten thousand people in Brisbane and Sydney.
-In May 1946, he defeated Jack Kirkham for the Australian middleweight title.
-Three months later, he knocked out Jack Johnson in four rounds to become national light-heavyweight champion.
-The rematches were even more one-sided: Kirkham was defeated in five rounds and Johnson fell after 2½ minutes of furious punching.
-By 1948, Sands had beaten all his local opponents and most American 'imports'.
-His mauling of a French fighter Tony Toniolo in less than two minutes in February 1949 led the English promoter Jack Solomons to take an interest in him.
+In May 1946, Sands defeated Jack Kirkham for the Australian middleweight title and, three months later, knocked out Jack Johnson in four rounds to become national light-heavyweight champion.
+By 1948, he had beaten all his local opponents and most American 'imports' who had travelled to Australia.
+In February 1949, following his 'mauling' of a French fighter Tony Toniolo in less than two minutes, English promoter Jack Solomons took an interest in him.

 Grave of Dave Sands at Sandgate Cemetery.

-Despite an enthusiastic reception from the British press, Sands began his campaign for a world title disastrously.
-In London on 4 April 1949, while suffering from a swollen, recently vaccinated arm, he was outpointed by Tommy Yarosz.
+In 1949 Sands travelled to London where he began a campaign for the world title, however, despite an enthusiastic reception from the British press, he had limited success.
+There, on 4 April 1949, while suffering from a swollen, recently vaccinated arm, he was outpointed by Tommy Yarosz.
 Fifteen days later Sands won, dismally, against a spoiler, Lucien Caboche.

-Maguire then moved him to Newcastle-upon-Tyne, where friendly locals and a promoter Joe Shepherd restored his confidence.
+Maguire, who had travelled with him, then moved him to Newcastle-upon-Tyne, where friendly locals and a promoter Joe Shepherd restored his confidence.
 After two solid victories, he returned to London and in July thrashed the much-fancied Robert Villemain in the 'fight of the year'.
 On 6 September, Sands demolished Dick Turpin in 2 minutes 35 seconds for the British Empire middleweight title.